Salvatore Ferragamo (company)

-The company was founded in 1927 by Salvatore Ferragamo in Florence, Italy.
-It went public on the Milan stock exchange in 2011, but the Ferragamo family has remained majority shareholders with approximately 65% stakes in the company.
+The company was founded in 1927 by Salvatore Ferragamo in Florence.
+It went public on the Italian stock exchange in 2011, but the Ferragamo family has remained majority shareholders with approximately 65% stakes in the company.
 British designer Maximilian Davis has been the creative director of Ferragamo since March 2022.

 History

 Founding

 In 1915, Salvatore Ferragamo emigrated from southern Italy to the United States to join his siblings who had already emigrated to the U.S. He briefly worked at Thomas G. Plant Shoe Factory in Boston, Massachusetts, before moving to Santa Barbara, California, to join his brothers.
 He opened the Hollywood Boot Shop in 1923 and made shoes for movie stars, such as Joan Crawford and Gloria Swanson, as well as for films, such as Cecil B. DeMille's feature film The Ten Commandments.

 Following his success in California, Ferragamo returned to Florence, Italy, in 1927 to incorporate his eponymous label and open a factory to produce his shoes, due to a lack of artisan shoemakers in the U.S. His factory combined the city's artisanal techniques with the efficient production system of American factories, which became a training ground for apprentices.

 As a result of the Great Depression and the company's reliance on businesses in the U.S., Ferragamo struggled financially and filed for bankruptcy in 1933.
 By 1938, he had recovered financially and purchased Palazzo Spini Feroni in Florence, which has housed the company's headquarters, flagship store, and Salvatore Ferragamo Museum since.
 In 1948, the company opened its first directly operated store in the U.S. at 424 Park Avenue in New York City.

+The company faced financial challenges in 2024, reporting a net loss of €68 million, a significant decline from a €26 million profit in 2023.
+This downturn was attributed to decreased sales in key markets, particularly in Asia.
+Consequently, CEO Marco Gobbetti stepped down in March 2025, with Chairman Leonardo Ferragamo assuming interim executive responsibilities.